-All applicants for the Health Sciences programs and certificates must possess the essential skills and abilities necessary to successfully complete the requirements of the curriculum either with or without reasonable accommodations for any disabilities the individual may have. * Note: The use of an intermediary that in effect requires a student to rely on someone else’s power of selection and observation will not be permitted.
+All applicants for the health sciences programs and certificates must possess the essential skills and abilities necessary to successfully complete the requirements of the curriculum either with or without reasonable accommodations for any disabilities the individual may have. * Note: The use of an intermediary that in effect requires a student to rely on someone else’s power of selection and observation will not be permitted.

 - Intellectual-Conceptual, Integrative, and Quantitative Abilities: These abilities include measurement, calculation, reasoning, analysis, and evaluation.
-Problem solving, the critical skill demanded of health practitioners, requires all of these abilities.
+Problem solving, the critical skill demanded of practitioners, requires all of these abilities.
 In addition, the applicant should be able to comprehend three dimensional relationships and to understand the spatial relations of structures.

 - Behavioral/Social Skills and Professionalism: Students must demonstrate emotional stability and acceptable communication skills, and be capable of developing mature and effective academic relationships with their faculty, other students and others with which they will work.
 For health science, an applicant must possess the emotional health required for utilization of his/her intellectual abilities.
 The exercise of good judgment, the prompt completion of all responsibilities attendant to the care of patients, and the development of effective relationships with patients are essential skills for health practitioners.
 Applicants must be able to tolerate physically taxing workloads and to function effectively under stress.
 They must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of the uncertainties inherent in the clinical problems of many patients.
 Concern for others, integrity, interpersonal skills, interest, and motivation are all personal qualities necessary for the health practitioners.